fake-useragent/fake-useragent/README.md

 ### Changelog

+- 1.1.1 December 4, 2022

+  - Remove whitespaces from user agent strings, this is a patch release

 - 1.1.0 November 26, 2022

   - Add `pkg_resource` as fallback mechanism in trying to retrieve the local JSON data file